cvglobaldev/Daily-Message-Creator-Tool/replit.md

 ## Overview

-This project is a WhatsApp-based chatbot designed to guide young adults (18-24) from Muslim backgrounds on a spiritual journey to learn about Jesus.
+This project is a multi-platform chatbot (WhatsApp and Telegram) designed to guide people from diverse non-Christian backgrounds on a spiritual journey to learn about Jesus.
 The system delivers daily drip content, collects user reflections, and uses AI to analyze user responses for engagement tracking and insights.
-Its core purpose is to facilitate a culturally sensitive 30-day spiritual exploration, enabling users to engage with Christian teachings at their own pace.
+Its core purpose is to facilitate a culturally sensitive spiritual exploration of customizable duration (10-90 days), enabling users from any religious or secular background to engage with Christian teachings at their own pace.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

 ## Recent Updates

+### ✅ COMPLETED: AI Content Generation Feature (August 12, 2025)
+- **New Feature**: AI-powered content generation for bot creation using Google Gemini 2.5 Pro
+- **Audience Targeting**: Comprehensive audience customization (language, religion, age group, cultural background)
+- **Duration Options**: Flexible journey durations (10, 30, 90 days) with automatic content generation
+- **Cultural Sensitivity**: Built-in prompts ensure respectful content for diverse religious backgrounds
+- **Toggle Activation**: User-friendly form toggle with validation and error handling
+- **Multi-Background Support**: Expanded from Muslim-specific to any non-Christian background (Islam, Hindu, Buddhist, Secular, etc.)
+- **Content Quality**: AI generates culturally appropriate daily content with reflection questions and spiritual milestones

 ### ✅ COMPLETED: Full Telegram Bot System Fix (August 7, 2025)
 - **Root Cause**: Flask app context was not available during bot service creation, causing webhook processing to fail silently